haraka/haraka-plugin-dns-list/README.md

 #### [stats] enable=true

-This feature requires the 'redis' plugin.
+This feature requires the [redis](https://github.com/haraka/haraka-plugin-redis) plugin.
 When enabled, this will record several list statistics to redis:

 - the total number of queries (TOTAL)
 - the average response time (AVG\_RT)
 - the return type (e.g. LISTED or ERROR)

-to a redis hash where the key is 'dns-list-stat:zone' and the hash field is the response type.
+to a redis hash where the key is `dns-list-stat:zone` and the hash field is the response type.

-It will also track the positive response overlap between the lists in another redis hash where the key is 'dns-list-overlap:zone' and the hash field is the other list names.
+It will also track the positive response overlap between the lists in another redis hash where the key is `dns-list-overlap:zone` and the hash field is the other list names.
 Example:

 ````
 redis 127.0.0.1:6379> hgetall dns-list-stat:zen.spamhaus.org